All Collections

 Updated over a week ago

-Some of our clients- especially science fair clients- run into the issue of uneven numbers of judges and competitors in Groups.
+Some of our clients- especially science fair clients- run into the issue of uneven numbers of judges and competitors in Tags.

 Maybe you are running a science fair, and you have a huge number of judges interested in judging biology projects, but not too many for chemistry.
 You look at your projects and you only have a handful of biology projects, but a ton of chemistry projects.